hugoShaka/pveInfra/README.md

 ## Introduction

-This is the role I use to deploy & manage my few servers.
+This is the collection of roles I use to deploy & manage a few servers.

 This :
 * Installs proxmox 6